 Stress causes problems in all kinds of human body systems.
 Stress hormones have been linked to a reduction in brain neurogenesis, or memory cell replacement in the human brain, located in the hippocampus.
 (Schoenfeld, TJ 2012).
-Chronic stress can rise after a TBI injury.
-Other research has shown that when animals are lowered in the pecking order of their society, that there is a great increase in stress hormones.
-TBI victims who lose cognitive ability, suffer personality changes, and financial devastation, are commonly and suddenly thrown into a lower societal level.
+Chronic stress can arise after a TBI injury.
+Other research has shown that when animals are lowered in the pecking order of their society, there is a great increase in stress hormones.
+TBI victims who lose cognitive ability suffer personality changes, and financial devastation, are commonly and suddenly thrown into a lower societal level.
 Thus, this additional stress worsens the conditions already present in the injured TBI victim.
 Studies have shown that TBI victims with more supportive families, obviously, do much better.
 Perhaps this alleviates some of the stress hormones.

 Gene Expression Following TBI

 Epigenetics and gene expression are cutting edge concepts which are making their way into the realm of traumatic brain injury.
 A study (Staffa, K et al. 2012) looked at twelve cases of severe brain injury resulting in death and analyzed whether or not the brain tissue had gene expression different than controls without TBI.
 They found that several substances were expressed in the cerebellum indicating that the cerebellum is an important target to study further regarding gene expression after TBI.
-This means that adverse changes in a parent with TBI can be passed to children. (for more see blog)
+This means that adverse changes in a parent with TBI can be passed to children. (for more see blog article)

 Blast Wave Hurt Axon

-Further expiration of the effects of a blast wave on the brain continue to shed light.
+Further exploration of the effects of a blast wave on the brain continue to shed light.
 Mice, after being exposed to a blast, showed cognitive and behavioral changes.
-It was noted that it was a shortening of the axon initial segment (AIS) in the cortex and hippocampus.
+It was noted that there was a shortening of the axon initial segment (AIS) in the cortex and hippocampus.
 This increases both the threshold and the ability of the firing neurons to perform normally and supports the conclusion that exposure to a single blast can lead to mild traumatic brain injury (mTBI) with accompanying cognitive impairment and subcellular changes in the molecular organization of neurons.